SichangHe/igem-2022-dku-backup/src/hardware.md

-which allows them to get released at a particular site, at a particular time, and under particular conditions." [^Microencapsulation] To summarize, the technology of microencapsulation is to ensure the safe delivery of sensitive compound.
+which allows them to get released at a particular site, at a particular time, and under particular conditions." [^Microencapsulation] To summarize, the technology of microencapsulation is to ensure the safe delivery of the sensitive compound.

 Shellac is a natural polymer that is generally recognized as a safe (GRAS) material.
-It is insoluble in neutral and acidic aqueous solution but dissolves at alkaline condition [^pH_shellac].
+It is insoluble in neutral and acidic aqueous solutions but dissolves at alkaline conditions [^pH_shellac].
 So, shellac is proper for the controlled release of Yeast cells in the intestine.

-Research has shown that the microcapsules with the addition of shellac "contributed to better probiotic survivals after freeze drying, simulated digestion,heating and ambient storage, and whey protein isolate (WPI) addition had a synergistic effect."[^Shellac]
+Research has shown that the microcapsules with the addition of shellac "contributed to better probiotic survivals after freeze drying, simulated digestion, heating and ambient storage, and whey protein isolate (WPI) addition had a synergistic effect."[^Shellac]